 Agile Retrospectives are a great way for teams to continuously improve their way of working.
-Getting actions out of a retrospective that are doable, and getting them done helps teams to learn and improve continuously.
+Getting actions out of a retrospective that are doable, and getting them done, helps teams to learn and improve continuously.

 Teams use retrospective exercises within agile frameworks like Scrum, Lean, SAFe, XP, DAD, LeSS, Nexus or Kanban to find the vital few improvement actions.
 Deploying suitable exercises helps teams to get more business value out of agile retrospectives.

-Sources with Retrospective exercise
+Sources of Retrospective Exercises